1. Accessing Children Helping Science and community

 Welcome

-Welcome to the Lookit tutorial!
-In this tutorial you will work through a series of exercises intended to build all the skills you’ll need to run your own studies on Lookit.
-By the end of the tutorial, you will be able to create a participant-friendly study on Lookit that includes a survey and test trials, assign children to different experimental conditions, test and troubleshoot your study, download study data, contact participants, use and even edit this documentation!
+Welcome to the Children Helping Science (CHS) tutorial!
+In this tutorial you will work through a series of exercises intended to build all the skills you’ll need to run your own study on the CHS platform.
+By the end of the tutorial, you will be able to create a participant-friendly study that includes a survey and test trials, assign children to different experimental conditions, test and troubleshoot your study, download study data, contact participants, use and even edit this documentation!

-This tutorial was written for researchers who will be building internal Lookit studies, but most steps are also applicable for researchers who will be sharing a link to an external study instead.
+This tutorial was mostly written for researchers who will be building a Lookit study, but it’s also applicable for researchers who will be building a jsPsych study or sharing a link to an external study instead.
+We’ve flagged the different points in the tutorial that you may want to do/skip if you’re only interested in certain study types.
+Specifically:

 This tutorial should take between 5 and 10 hours to complete, and does not assume any familiarity with programming.
 There is a mix of step-by-step directions and exercises to complete.
-It’s the best way to get started using Lookit, and a good first task to give to an RA who will be designing studies.
+It’s the best way to get started with creating and managing a Lookit study, and a good first task to give to an RA who will be designing studies.
 Note that it does not cover issues like participant recruitment and IRB approval, just the technical side of things.

 Throughout the tutorial, you may want to have the tutorial open in one browser window while you complete the tasks in another window.

-To get started, you need to get on Lookit!
+To get started, you need to get on Children Helping Science!

-Fill out this form to join the Lookit Slack workspace.
+Fill out this form to join the Lookit/CHS Slack workspace.
 If you haven’t used Slack before, you’ll need to create an account; otherwise it will be added to your other workspaces.

-Slack is a messaging platform that serves as the primary tool for communication about development and use of the Lookit platform.
-The Lookit Slack workspace is essentially a collection of “chat rooms” for various topics.
+Slack is a messaging platform that serves as the primary tool for communication about development and use of the CHS platform.
+The Lookit/CHS Slack workspace is essentially a collection of “chat rooms” for various topics.
 You can use Slack via a web interface, a desktop app, and/or on your phone.

 Step 2 (optional): Sign up for the lookit-research mailing list

-We periodically (about once a month) send out updates about Lookit.
+We periodically (about once a month) send out updates about Lookit/CHS.
 If you’d prefer to get these updates via email instead of only on Slack, please sign up for this list.

 1. Go to the researcher registration form.
 Fill out the form and click “create account.”